crawfxrd/gba-dev-rs/docs/index.md

 written in assembly or C, as mixing Thumb and ARM states in Rust is [unusably inefficient][instruction_set].

-GCC is also required for linking the object files into the final ELF binary.
-`rust-lld` cannot be used for linking because it will emit a `blx` instruction for interworking (Ref: [`arm-blx-v4t.s`]).
-This instruction is not available on ARMv4T.

 ## Building

 Cargo is [configured][cargo-config] to run with the ARM7TDMI target